xxoo/jsex/readme.md

 ## Is there any other difference between JSON and jsex?
 Yes, there are a few more differences.
-* `0` and `-0` are different in jsex
+* `0` and `-0` are different in jsex.
-* Deserialized Object from `parseJsex` has no prototype.
+* `Object` in jsex has no prototype.
 Which means it is safe to use any key name.
-* `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types
+* `toJsex` use `valueOf` rather then `toJSON` to serialize custom data types.
 * You can choose whether or not sorting the keys with the 2nd argument of `toJsex`.
 It makes sense in some particular cases. eg: Comparing data structure.
-* By default jsex doesn't use JSON style string escaping.
-You can change this behavior with the 3rd argument of `toJsex`.
-It makes sense if the data you're serializing doesn't contain extended types.
+* `toJsex` doesn't generate JSON compatible string by default.
+You can change this with the 3rd argument.
+It makes sense only if the data you're serializing doesn't contain extended types.

 ## When should I use jsex?